 - Birmingham Bay (73°23'N, 95°37'W) has a steep sloping cliff on its south side.
 From air photos, the bay appears to be deep. - Wadworth Island has a round hummock with an elevation more than 30 m in its centre; the remainder of the island is low and flat but shows up well on radar.
 Air photos indicate the channel between Wadworth Island and the mainland is deep. - About 2 miles NNE of Wadworth Island there is a river delta 0.5 mile wide.
-The coast between the delta and M'Clure Bay is irregular and of moderate elevation, becoming lower toward the north; numerous small islands lie close offshore. - M'Clure Bay $(73^{\circ}38'N, 95^{\circ}37'W)$ has low, rounded shores.
+The coast between the delta and M'Clure Bay is irregular and of moderate elevation, becoming lower toward the north; numerous small islands lie close offshore.

+225 M'Clure Bay (73°38'N, 95°37'W) has low, rounded shores.
 A rounded island with an elevation more than 30 m is in the entrance to the bay.
-Cape Whitehead, the north entrance point, rises to 30 m 0.7 mile inland. - 225 Caution.
-Air photos indicate shoals lying in the upper part of M'Clure Bay; also indicated is a sand bar, surrounded by shoals, lying off the tip of Cape Whitehead. - Cape Granite is a rocky point less than 30 m high projecting NW from hills.
-An islet about 0.2 mile long from north to south, and 9 m in elevation, lies 1.5 miles WSW of Cape Granite. - The tidal range of large tides at Cape Granite is 1.1 m.
+Cape Whitehead, the north entrance point, rises to 30 m 0.7 mile inland.

+226 Caution. - Air photos indicate shoals lying in the upper part of M'Clure Bay; also indicated is a sand bar, surrounded by shoals, lying off the tip of Cape Whitehead.

+Cape Granite is a rocky point less than 30 m high projecting NW from hills.
+An islet about 0.2 mile long from north to south, and 9 m in elevation, lies 1.5 miles WSW of Cape Granite.

+The tidal range of large tides at Cape Granite is 1.1 m.

-Aston Bay $(73^{\circ}46'N, 95^{\circ}09'W)$ has steep, level-topped shores on the NE side; ravines cut the shore in places.
-On the south side, 4 miles within the entrance, a conspicuous,
+Aston Bay (73°46'N, 95°09'W) has steep, level-topped shores on the NE side; ravines cut the shore in places.
+On the south side, 4 miles within the entrance, a conspicuous, precipitous bluff rises more than 180 m.
+Hunting River flows into the south part of Aston Bay, and Aston River flows out of an alluvium-filled valley into the head of the bay through a large delta.

-229 Caution. - Air photos indicate shoal water extends for some distance off the Aston River delta.
+230 Caution. - Air photos indicate shoal water extends for some distance off the Aston River delta.

-An island 5 miles from the head of Aston Bay has an elevation of 30 to 60 m.

-The largest and northernmost inlet on the NE side of Aston Bay has steep shores except at its head where Donner River enters through a large delta.
+- An island 5 miles from the head of Aston Bay has an elevation of 30 to 60 m. - The largest and northernmost inlet on the NE side of Aston Bay has steep shores except at its head where Donner River enters through a large delta.

-232 Caution. - A shoal about 0.5 mile long lies in mid-channel at the entrance to the northernmost inlet.
+233 Caution. - A shoal about 0.5 mile long lies in mid-channel at the entrance to the northernmost inlet.